dhananjayhegde/dhananjayhegde/posts/2024/08/working-with-list-binding-in-fiori-elements-v4-apps/index.md

 ---
 title: "Working with List Binding in Fiori Elements v4 apps"
-date: "2024-08-08"
+date: 2024-08-08
 categories:
   - "fiori-ui5"
   - "sap"
 tags:
   - "binding"
   - "fev4"
   - "fiorielementsv4"
   - "listbinding"
   - "odata4"
+excerpt: There is no "read" method exposed in OData V4 Model unlike in OData V2 Model in UI5.
+So, how do we read the data then?
 ---

 Recently, I had to work on a requirement to download data from FE v4 list report to a Google Sheet.
 We had an API that would take the result of a OData GET call and an array of column names and then would save the results into a Google Sheet file.
 Problem came when we realized that there is no "read" method exposed in [OData V4 model](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataModel) object unlike [OData v2 model](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel) object in UI5.
 So, how do we read the data then?

 # Problem Statement